 - Web Store module

-This is the most popular of the optional modules.
+The Mapping Module is the most popular of IrisBG's module offerings.
 Mapping gives your database the ability to display maps and update location data for plants, garden locations, and even features such as garden art, facilities, and cafes.
 Users of this module can choose between their own map or a wide range of internet maps such as Google, Bing, and OpenStreetMap.
 IrisBG supports several coordinate systems and the geographical data can be exported in various formats for importing to other map systems.
 We now offer free hosting for one custom map for users who have the mapping module.
 If IrisBG map hosting interests you, simply email us at firstname.lastname@example.org to get started.

 Why get mapping?
 Our users appreciate the Mapping module for many reasons.
 Firstly, it is recognized for its contribution to plant health care.
 When communicating the location of plants and trees to be cared for to staff or external contractors accurate maps are essential.
 Another significant advantage of using this module is its function to increase visibility, enhancing the experience for guests.
 If your garden is also using the Web Explorer module, which displays plants within your garden to the public, the map can direct visitors to where their favourite plants are growing.
 These two modules combined give guests a way to experience the garden virtually, while also helping them with wayfinding if they are on site.